|

 Note make sure to be explicit about what classes are being imported (e.g.

-), make sure to comment code
+do NOT use import ostore.util.*), make sure to comment code

 (look at dd.directmail.impl.DirectMailTester for an example), and make sure to break up code into constants, static variables, variables,